samyBadjoudj/ml-reco-books-python/README.md

 ![variance change var](https://github.com/samyBadjoudj/ml-reco-books-python/raw/master/images/s_variance.png)

-From there we want to maximize the variance of the project aka try to projected feature but not loosing information from removed features, far from the mean.
+From there we want to maximize the variance of the projected data aka try to project features but not loosing information from removed features, far from the mean.

 To maximize a multivariate equation with constraint (here ||v|| = 1, unitary vector), we can use a Lagrangian